-This information is intended to serve only as a general reference resource regarding UnitedHealthcare's reimbursement policy for the services described and is not intended to address every aspect of a reimbursement situation.
-Accordingly, UnitedHealthcare may use reasonable discretion in interpreting and applying this policy to health care services provided in a particular case.
-Further, the policy does not address all issues related to reimbursement for health care services provided to UnitedHealthcare enrollees.
-Other factors affecting reimbursement may supplement, modify or, in some cases, supersede this policy.
-These factors may include, but are not limited to: legislative mandates, the physician or other provider contracts, the enrollee's benefit coverage documents and/or other reimbursement, medical or drug policies.
-Finally, this policy may not be implemented exactly the same way on the different electronic claims processing systems used by UnitedHealthcare due to programming or other constraints; however, UnitedHealthcare strives to minimize these variations.
-UnitedHealthcare may modify this reimbursement policy at any time by publishing a new version of the policy on this Website.
+This information is intended to serve only as a general reference resource regarding UnitedHealthcare Community Plan's reimbursement policy for the services described and is not intended to address every aspect of a reimbursement situation.
+Accordingly, UnitedHealthcare Community Plan may use reasonable discretion in interpreting and applying this policy to health care services provided in a particular case.
+Further, the policy does not address all issues related to reimbursement for health care services provided to UnitedHealthcare Community Plan enrollees.

+Other factors affecting reimbursement supplement, modify or, in some cases, supersede this policy.
+These factors include, but are not limited to: federal &/or state regulatory requirements, the physician or other provider contracts, the enrollee's benefit coverage documents, and/or other reimbursement, medical or drug policies.

+Finally, this policy may not be implemented exactly the same way on the different electronic claims processing systems used by UnitedHealthcare Community Plan due to programming or other constraints; however, UnitedHealthcare Community Plan strives to minimize these variations.

+UnitedHealthcare Community Plan may modify this reimbursement policy at any time by publishing a new version of the policy on this Website.
 However, the information presented in this policy is accurate and current as of the date of publication.

-UnitedHealthcare uses a customized version of the Optum Claims Editing System known as iCES Clearinghouse to process claims in accordance with UnitedHealthcare reimbursement policies.

 CPT Copyright American Medical Association.
 All rights reserved.
 CPT® is a registered trademark of the American Medical Association.